 5 Delicious (and Healthy!)
 On The Go Snacks for Seniors

-Although eggs are usually thought of as a breakfast food, did you know that hard boiled eggs are a core part of many athletes’ diets and can be incorporated as a snack whenever you may feel lightheaded or suddenly hungry?
-If you or a client feels a pang of hunger, it usually means you are low in iron and protein, so be prepared and always have some hard boiled eggs in the fridge.
-Another great snack to keep on hand that is also soft on the teeth are cheese sticks – and no, they’re not just for kids!
-Cheese sticks are made of mozzarella cheese (which is naturally stringy), and known as one of the healthiest cheeses out there that contain much less fat and sodium than sharp cheddar cheese cubes or cream cheese spreads.
+Although eggs are usually thought of as a breakfast food, did you know that hard-boiled eggs are a core part of many athletes’ diets and can be incorporated as a snack whenever you may feel lightheaded or suddenly hungry?
+If you or a client feels a pang of hunger, it usually means you are low in iron and protein, so be prepared and always have some hard-boiled eggs in the fridge.
+Another great snack to keep on hand that is also soft on the teeth is cheese sticks – and no, they’re not just for kids!
+Cheese sticks are made of mozzarella cheese (which is naturally stringy) and known as one of the healthiest cheeses out there that contain much less fat and sodium than sharp cheddar cheese cubes or cream cheese spreads.

 Fresh Fruits and Vegetables